 A degree from UNO will give you an edge in a competitive marketplace, command higher earnings throughout your career, and prepare you to be a leader in your community.

 Whether you are a full- or part-time student, or taking a course for professional development, you have access to a traditional university experience on a metropolitan campus with nationally recognized faculty and accredited curriculum.

-The UNO annual campus security and fire safety report is available at www.unomaha.edu/security/policiesandcrimestats.php.
+The UNO Annual Campus Security and Fire Safety Report is available through Public Safety.
 The report is required by federal law and contains policy statements and crime statistics for UNO.
-The report includes policies, procedures and programs concerning safety and security, for example, policies for responding to emergency situations and sexual offenses.
-Three years’ worth of statistics are included for certain types of crimes that were reported to have occurred on campus, in or on off-campus buildings or property owned or controlled by UNO and on public property within or immediately adjacent to campus.
-You may also request a paper copy from Campus Security, Eppley Administration Building, room 100, 402.554.2648.
+The report includes policies, procedures, and programs concerning safety and security, for example, policies for responding to emergency situations and sexual offenses.
+Three years’ worth of statistics are included for certain types of crimes that were reported to have occurred on campus, in or on off-campus buildings or property owned or controlled by UNO, and on public property within or immediately adjacent to campus.
+You may also request a paper copy from UNO Public Safety in 100 Eppley Administration Building, or by calling 402.554.2648.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.